itpastorn/programmering-1-med-js/javascript-quirks.markdown

 ## But first: Do not be scared! ##

 We are dealing with the peculiarities and some of this really is weird.
-However, JavaScript is a beautiful language and it is very much doable to teach it to newbies.
+However, JavaScript is a beautiful language and it can easily to teach it to newbies.

 ### This is not a lesson plan ###